 The results showed that people looked for a spouse who was similar to themselves.
 This makes it look like people don’t attract opposites until you really look at the four categories.

-These categories are based on values, appearance and socioeconomic status.
-In those ways, we often do do look for someone similar to ourselves.
+These categories are based on values, appearance, and socioeconomic status.
+In those ways, we often do look for someone similar to ourselves.

 What Happens When You Marry Your Opposite?

 Despite the fact that the previous research supports a “likes-attracts rule”, many people end up married to someone who is their opposite.
 When we look at the research on whether opposites or similar get along better, there’s some interesting conclusions.